AstroMined/pygithub-mcp-server/docs/active_context.md

 # Active Context

 ## Current Focus
-Implementing the modular tool architecture (ADR-006) and improving the overall codebase organization.
-We've shifted from a monolithic server design to a modular, configurable architecture that supports selective enabling/disabling of tool groups.
+Implementing comprehensive test coverage improvements following ADR-002 principles while continuing to refine the modular tool architecture (ADR-006).
+We've shifted from a monolithic server design to a modular, configurable architecture that supports selective enabling/disabling of tool groups, and now we're ensuring robust test coverage across all components.

 Our current focus is on:
-1. Implementing the modular tool architecture as defined in ADR-006
+1. Improving test coverage for high and medium priority modules identified in testing strategy
-2. Creating a flexible configuration system for MCP server tools
+2. Implementing the ADR-002 approach of real API testing across all components
-3. Implementing effective testing strategies for the new architecture
+3. Refining unit testing techniques without using mocks
-4. Reorganizing the codebase for better maintainability and extensibility
+4. Creating reusable test fixtures and patterns for integration testing
-5. Establishing patterns for future tool group implementations
+5. Maintaining and organizing the modular tool architecture as defined in ADR-006
-6. Maintaining and expanding our ADR-002 approach of real API testing
+6. Establishing patterns for efficient testing of future tool group implementations

 We've made several improvements to test coverage, fixed bugs, and enhanced error handling.
 Key enhancements include: